1960’s Beefcake on Fire Island with Jim Stryker.

 Photographed by Walter Kundzicz for Champion.

-la As the 1950’s gave way to the 1960’s muscle headed beefcake gave way to free spirited playboy jocks, and beach boys.
+la In IIIIIIIII In the 1960’s muscle headed beefcake gave way to free spirited playboy jocks, and beach boys.
 Jim Stryker was one of the most famous of that era of beefcake models.
 Discovered by photographer Walter Kundzicz he rose from the ranks.
 Fire Island was a perfect natural setting for this photography.
 With the unlimited freedom semi nudity, and full were an option.
 This was taken advantage of to full effect.

 Jim Stryker was fresh out of high school when he met photographer Walter Kundzicz (a.k.a.
 Champion) in the summer of 1952.
 In search of new subjects for a growing portfolio of young male models, Champ heard tell of a beautiful blonde boy and had gone to a rural swimming hole to meet the youth.
 Upon arrival, he was greeted with the breathtaking sight of a fully naked 18-year-old in a tree, laughing uproariously as he urinated on a friend standing below.